 New Jersey’s Controlled Dangerous Substances Act (N.J.S.A 2C:35-10(a)) does not stipulate a minimum quantity of a drug for a person to be charged with possession.
 It simply states that it’s unlawful for anyone to knowingly or purposely possess a controlled dangerous substance.
 This means that if there is any detectable amount of a drug, including residue, you can be charged.

 The penalties for possession of drug residue in New Jersey can be severe.
 They can range from fines, mandatory drug counseling, probation, to jail time in some cases.
-The exact penalties depend on several factors, such as the type of drug involved, the person’s criminal history, and whether there were any aggravating factors.
+The exact penalties depend on several factors, including the type of drug involved, the person’s criminal history, and the presence of any aggravating factors.

 It’s also important to note that if the residue is found on an item associated with drug use, like a pipe or a spoon, you could also be charged with possession of drug paraphernalia, which carries additional penalties.

-If you find yourself facing charges for possession of drug residue in New Jersey, it’s crucial to consult with an experienced drug paraphernalia possession attorney.
-They can help navigate the complex legal system and work to protect your rights.
+If you’re facing charges for possession of drug residue in New Jersey, our team of drug paraphernalia possession attorneys can help.
+We will guide you through the legal process and work to protect your rights.

 Program Options Available to Allow for a Clean NJ Criminal Record

 For clients who are first-time offenders (that means anywhere in the USA), there are programs available that, upon passing, can result in the dismissal of charges and a clean record.
 If you are only charged with drug paraphernalia possession, you may be able to receive a Conditional Discharge, where you are placed on probation for one year and can have your charges dismissed.
-However, having your charges dismissed is dependent on whether you are able to pass all drug tests and steer clear of any other criminal charges during this time.
+However, having your charges dismissed depends on your ability to pass all drug tests and avoid any additional criminal charges during this period.

 How To Get A Drug Paraphernalia Charge Dropped

 Drug paraphernalia possession is a significant offense in New Jersey that can lead to serious legal consequences.
 Nonetheless, if you’re facing a drug paraphernalia charge, you should know that several possible legal defenses can be utilized to your advantage.
-By presenting a strong legal defense, you may be able to challenge the prosecution’s case and even secure a dismissal in charges.
+A strong legal defense may allow you to challenge the prosecution’s case and potentially secure a dismissal of the charges.

 One of the most common defenses to a drug paraphernalia charge is improper or deficient Miranda warnings.
 Law enforcement officers are required to read you your Miranda rights before they interrogate you, which includes your right to remain silent and your right to an attorney.
 If the officer fails to provide proper Miranda warnings, any statement you make may be inadmissible in court.
 As a result, this could result in the prosecution losing a significant portion of its evidence against you.